Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - WizardCoder-Guanaco-15B-V1.1 (using oobabooga/text-generation-webui) : 9.5
 - CodeUp-Llama-2-13B-Chat-HF (using oobabooga/text-generation-webui) : 9.5
 - CodeUp-Llama-2-13B-Chat-HF (using oobabooga/text-generation-webui) : 9.5
+- WizardCoder-Python-13B-V1.0 (using oobabooga/text-generation-webui) : 9.5
+- CodeLlama-13B-oasst-sft-v10 (using oobabooga/text-generation-webui) : 9.5
+- CodeLlama-13B-Instruct (using oobabooga/text-generation-webui) : 8.5

 ### Question 3: Develop a sentiment analysis model using natural language processing (NLP) techniques in Python with the help of the NLTK library.
 Task Domain: Natural Language Processing